Belgium is part of Europe with main city at

 fiber_manual_record High degree of caution

-We've reviewed our advice for Belgium.
+We've reviewed our advice for Belgium and added new information under health.
 We haven't changed the level - exercise a high degree of caution in Belgium.

 Belgium uses 230V, 50Hz with sockets and plugs Type C and Type E.